-If you’re covered by an employer-provided group health insurance plan, your employee rights might entitle you to COBRA or Continuation extended heath insurance benefits if you quit or get laid off or fired from your job.
+If you’re covered by an employer-provided group health insurance plan, your employee rights might entitle you to COBRA or Continuation extended health insurance benefits if you quit or get laid off or fired from your job.
 Because the laws in this area can be complex, it is important to get good legal advice about which options are available.
-Our experienced attorneys can advise you about applicable laws to make sure that you can take full advantage of health insurance options available to you after you leave employment.
+Our experienced attorneys in Minneapolis can advise you about applicable laws to make sure that you can take full advantage of the health insurance options available to you after you leave employment.

 FAQs About ERISA Pension and Benefits in Minnesota

 ERISA covers retirement plans and welfare benefit plans.
 In 2013, ERISA included roughly 684,000 retirement plans, 2.4 million health plans, and an additional 2.4 million welfare benefit plans.
 These plans cover about 141 million workers and beneficiaries, and include assets worth more than $7.6 trillion.
 The majority of America’s workforce earn retirement (54% of workforce) and health benefits (59% of the workforce) through their jobs.